teamatldocker/jira/README.md

 	  -p 80:8080 atldocker/jira
 ~~~~

->  Start the Jira and link it to the postgresql instance.

 ## Proxy Configuration

 You can specify your proxy host and proxy port with the environment variables JIRA_PROXY_NAME and JIRA_PROXY_PORT.
 The value will be set inside the Atlassian server.xml at startup!

-When you use https then you also have to include the environment variable JIRA_PROXY_SCHEME.
+When you use HTTPS then you also have to include the environment variable JIRA_PROXY_SCHEME.

-Example HTTPS:
+### Example
+> This will set the values inside the server.xml in `/opt/jira/conf/server.xml` and build the image with the current Jira release

 * Proxy Name: myhost.example.com
 * Proxy Port: 443
 * Poxy Protocol Scheme: https

-Just type:

 ~~~~
 docker run -d --name jira \